 If you notice malocclusion issues such as open bites, underbites, or overbites, take action since these problems do not solve naturally.
 And if you notice your child’s teeth align perfectly, it’s good you take them to the dental office anyways.

 A pediatric orthodontist has an expert eye and can practice X-Rays to see what is going on with your child’s teeth under the surface.
-If Dr. Markham diagnoses a problem, they might recommend using functional orthodontic appliances or waiting.
+If Dr. Markham or Dr. Scott diagnoses a problem, they might recommend using functional orthodontic appliances or waiting.

 If you are wondering, “Should I find an orthodontist near me?” the answer will always be yes.
 If you live in Sacramento, make sure your orthodontist is in your area.